How We Grow

 Q. Is salt fertilizer the same as weed killer?

 A: No, fertilizers are derived from mined rocks which contain phosphorus, potassium, and other trace elements like iron, sulfur, calcium, magnesium, zinc, copper, molybdenum, manganese, and chloride.
 When rocks are broken down to their simplest form (salt-ions) they can be dissolved in water.
 Nitrogen is derived from the air.
 The atmosphere is ~78% nitrogen, but this form of nitrogen is unavailable to plants b/c it is gaseous.
 With heat and pressure (requiring an energy source), nitrogen can be condensed into a liquid, such as ammonium.
-If too many fertilizers are used, plants can die from water loss b/c of osmotic pressure, but this is usually accidental.
+Historically, ammonia and ammonium has been made by burning oil or natural gas as the energy source to create heat/pressure, but in the future “green ammonia” will be made using solar/wind/fusion.
+If too many fertilizers are used in the garden, this can damage plants, and they can can die from water loss b/c of osmotic pressure, but this is typically an accidental event.

 Weed killer can be any chemical that is toxic or harmful to plants, which is intentionally applied to kill unwanted plants.
 Examples include vinegar, sodium chloride (table salt), dish soap or detergents, cooking oil, and boiling water.